lecocqp/ai-photo-editor/README.md

 ## Notes

 - `models/` and `libs/` are excluded from the repo (large binaries).
 AI features require you to supply the ONNX Runtime and model files separately.
+See README.txt in models folder for details.
 - This is an exploratory/learning project, not production software.